Moda007/ModularStoryVis/README.md

 Training, inference and evaluation procedure is similar to the one in [StoryViz (DuCo)](https://github.com/adymaharana/StoryViz) and [ECCV2020_CPCSV](https://github.com/yunzhusong/ECCV2020_CPCSV) repositories.
 Please refer to this repository and cite our publication when using this work.

+## Pretrained model and generated samples
+The pretrained model and sample of generated data can be downloaded from [ModularStoryGAN folder]([https://github.com/adymaharana/StoryViz](https://bmeedu-my.sharepoint.com/:f:/g/personal/alshouha_edu_bme_hu/EkkRkgqDfHtDjNWwjDnRuXkB3Pi3A_uXX8f05YhgqJyn3A?e=Ri0faC)).

 ## Cite
 ```
 @inproceedings{szHucs2022modular,